Frequently Asked Questions

 No. Although we are performance-based and believe in excellence, we do not compete with other choirs.
 Our performances throughout the year at a variety of venues are designed to give singers at every level experience performing in front of large audiences.
 At the Vivo level, ORSYC students have the opportunity to join ORSYC on tours regionally and nationally.

 Are there auditions?
 Opportunities for solos?

-There are no auditions to join ORSYC, just a meet and greet for placement in musicianship.
+There are auditions to join ORSYC to receive placement for musicianship classes.
 There are opportunities for solos during concerts and extra events.
 Soloists are typically chosen by the artistic director.